 500.8 — Food Allergies

-Food and Nutrition Services will work with parents, students and nurses
+Food and Nutrition Services works with parents, students and nurses

-to make appropriate and reasonable accommodations to students, and will assist
+to make appropriate and reasonable accommodations to students with documented food allergies, and will assist

 them in navigating the school environment according to the procedures developed